Quantisation of derived Poisson structures: Quantisations on derived Artin stacks

 which arises by applying the functor $D^*$ to the \v Cech nerve of $U$ over $\fX$.

-\begin{lemma} There is a cofibrantly generated model structure on cochain chain complexes in which fibrations are surjections and weak equivalences are levelwise quasi-isomorphisms in the chain direction.
-For any chain operad $\cP$, this induces a cofibrantly generated model structure on $\cP$-algebras in cochain chain complexes, in which fibrations and weak equivalences are those of the underlying cochain chain complexes. \end{lemma} \begin{proof} This follows as in the proof of \cite[Lemma \ref{poisson-bicdgamodel}]{poisson} \end{proof}
+\begin{lemma} There is a cofibrantly generated model structure on the category of cochain chain complexes in which fibrations are surjections and weak equivalences are levelwise quasi-isomorphisms in the chain direction.
+For any chain operad $\cP$, this induces a cofibrantly generated model structure on $\cP$-algebras in cochain chain complexes, in which fibrations and weak equivalences are those of the underlying cochain chain complexes.

+Similarly, for any $\bG_m$-equivariant chain operad $\cP$, there is a cofibrantly generated model structure on the category of $\bG_m$-equivariant $\cP$-algebras in cochain chain complexes with the same cofibrations, fibrations and weak equivalences. \end{lemma} \begin{proof} This follows as in the proof of \cite[Lemma \ref{poisson-bicdgamodel}]{poisson}.
+Each generating (trivial) cofibration in the non-$\bG_m$-equivariant setting gives rise to a $\Z$-indexed family of generating (trivial) cofibrations in the $\bG_m$-equivariant setting, corresponding to choices of weight for the generators. \end{proof} Note that since $\cP$ is assumed to be a chain operad, the operations for the $\cP$-algebras $A$ in Lemma \ref{modellemma} are maps

+we refer to such $\cP$-algebras in cochain chain complexes as stacky $\cP$-algebras; beware that this conflicts slightly with the terminology of Definition \ref{stackyCDGAdef} because we allow stacky $\cP$-algebras to have terms of negative cochain degree, while our stacky CDGAs are concentrated in non-negative cochain degrees.

+We also have a more subtle variant: \begin{lemma} Given a chain CDGA $R$, there is a cofibrantly generated model structure on the category of $\bG_m$-equivariant stacky $P_k^{ac}$-algebras $A$ over $R$ of non-negative weights (i.e. $\cW_iA=0$ for all $i<0$), in which fibrations are surjections and weak equivalences are levelwise quasi-isomorphisms.

+Moreover, the forgetful functor from this category to the category of $\bG_m$-equivariant stacky $R$-CDGAs preserves cofibrant objects. \end{lemma} \begin{proof} We apply \cite[Theorem 11.3.2]{Hirschhorn} to the forgetful functor mapping to non-negatively weighted $\bG_m$-equivariant double complexes of $\Q$-vector spaces.
+The only non-trivial condition to check for the first statement is that the left adjoint $F$ sends trivial cofibrations to levelwise quasi-isomorphisms.
+For the second statement it suffices to show that for the class $C$ of cofibrations of double complexes, pushouts of morphisms in $FC$ over $FC$-cells (i.e. transfinite iterated pushouts of morphisms in $FC$) are cofibrations of $\bG_m$-equivariant stacky $R$-CDGAs.

+Since the forgetful functor factors through the category of non-negatively weighted $\bG_m$-equivariant stacky $s^{1-k}\hbar^{-1}\Lie$-algebras (by forgetting the commutative $R$-algebra structure but keeping the Lie bracket), the left adjoint $F$ factors as $(R\ten_{\Q}\Symm_{\Q})\circ L_+$, where $L_+$ is the left adjoint to the forgetful functor from that intermediate category.
+For the Lie bracket of chain degree $k-1$ and $\bG_m$-weight $-1$, the functor $L_+$ sends a $\bG_m$-equivariant double complex $V$ to the quotient $L(V)/(\cW_{<0}L(V))$ of the free graded Lie algebra $L(V)$ (with Koszul signs) by the Lie ideal generated by terms of negative weight.